Home —> Darkfield Lighting: Revealing Surface Defects Hidden Under Standard Illumination

 1. Physics of Darkfield Illumination

-Why Darkfield Outperforms Bright-Field for Fine Defects
+Why Darkfield Beats Bright-Field for Fine Defects

 Shadow Enhancement for Surface Relief